 - Deciduous plants are seasonal plants which shed its leaves at the end of the growing season, either during the winter season in the temperate climate or during the dry season in the tropical climate.

-To learn more about the classification of plants, visit Byju’s.
+To learn more about the plant types and classification of plants, explore BYJU’S Biology.